rajmbcoderx/k8-electron-react/README.md

 # k8-proxy-desktop
 <p>k8-proxy-desktop is a desktop based applications that provides a single entry point to all K8 projects.
 Build with
-<a href="https://github.com/electron/electron"> Electron</a> , react, it is aimed at providing a single window integration with GW git resources, file-drop, forensic-workbench, jupyter notebooks, and K8-* services.</p>
+<a href="https://github.com/electron/electron"> Electron</a> , react, it is aimed at providing a single window integration with GW git resources, file-drop, forensic-workbench, jupyter notebooks, and K8-* services.
+It is a standalone application for MacOS, Windows and Linux operating systems.</p>

 ![k8-proxy-desktop Screenshot](https://github.com/rajmbcoderx/k8-electron-react/blob/master/Screen-shot-1.png?raw=true)